possibilities/meteor-deploy-config/README.md

 ## Security?

 The only security in place is that `mcfg` can only update an `AppConfig` value once.
-So while it isn't completely secure you can minimize window of opportunity by running `mcfg` immediately
+So while it isn't completely secure you can limit the window of opportunity by running `mcfg` immediately

     meteor deploy cool-app && mcfg -h cool-app.meteor.com